-The District encompasses an area of approximately 80,900 acres, with an additional approximately 77,700 acres within its sphere of influence.
+The District encompasses an area of approximately 80,941 acres, with an approximately 77,000 additional acres within its sphere of influence.
 Urban areas in the District include the cities of Oakdale and Valley Home located in Stanislaus County.
 Lands are relatively level, with elevations from near sea level at the west end of the District to 250 feet above sea level at the east end.

-Approximately 9,400 acres in the District were not farmed in Fiscal Year 2016.
-Nevertheless, the District is presently considered to be nearly fully developed even though the total cropped acreage may vary from year-to-year depending on the amount of fallowed ground and/or newly annexed lands.
+District is presently considered to be nearly fully developed even though the total cropped acreage may vary from year-to-year depending on the amount of fallowed ground and/or newly annexed lands.

-The District predicts that the cropping pattern will continue to evolve in future years, with irrigated pasture being converted to more profitable permanent crops.
+As the District predicted cropping patterns continue to evolve with irrigated pasture being converted to more profitable permanent crops such as Almond and Walnuts.